 The 10 Best Grass Seed

 This wiki has been updated 38 times since it was first published in July of 2015.
 Whether you're trying to repair a bare or damaged spot in your garden or need to cover a larger area, such as a playing field or common space, you'll find what you need in our selection of grass seed.
 With different varieties suited to different climates and levels of sun exposure, these options produce hearty and durable blades that are good for everything from football fields to front lawns.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes